hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2020-11-01
 Steegen, S., Tuerlinckx, F., Gelman, A., & Vanpaemel, W. (2016).
 Increasing transparency through a multiverse analysis. *Perspectives on Psychological Science, 11*(5), 702-712.

-- Some common measures to solve the reproducibility crisis in social sciences: high power, adjusting the `$\alpha` level, focusing on estimation not on testing, using Bayesian statistics.
+- Some common measures to solve the reproducibility crisis in social sciences: high power, adjusting the `$\alpha$` level, focusing on estimation not on testing, using Bayesian statistics.

 - How can we increase transparency in research: pre-registration, sharing data & research materials.